 Giving a proper definition of the culture of the workplace is not an easy task as it can be implemented in various ways.
 However, some common elements allow us to build a general description of how this important aspect can be perceived at work.

-Workplace culture is mainly a mix of values, beliefs, expectations, philosophy and vision, all commonly shared by leaders.
-Even though the way culture is sensed in the workplace differs from one company to another, one characteristic is commonly seen.
-Businesses with a strong corporate culture are usually more successful.
+Workplace culture is a mix of values, beliefs, expectations, philosophy and vision, all commonly shared by leaders.
+Even though the way culture is presented in the workplace differs from one company to another, one thing reigns true: businesses with a strong corporate culture are usually more successful.
 According to McKinsey, work cultures that are more inclusive are actually more likely to be profitable.

-The fact that organisational culture can shape the success of a business shows how important this is, but how can it have such an influence?
+The fact that organisational culture can shape the success of a business shows how important it is, but how can it have such an influence?
 The way your workforce feels about your company and its values, beliefs, expectations, etc. has a big effect on the way they work.
-A positive work environment can definitely lead to more engagement, productivity, motivation and employees’ well-being as well as retention, leading to less fluctuation.
-A win-win situation as according to research by the University of Oxford, “happy workers are 13% more productive."
-It is a core point that can either turn into attracting talents or into creating issues such as important employee turnover.
+A positive work environment can definitely lead to more engagement, productivity, motivation and employees’ well-being as well as retention.
+A win-win situation according to research by the University of Oxford, “happy workers are 13% more productive."
+It is a core point that can either turn into attracting talents or into creating issues such as employee turnover.

 58% of employees said they left their job due to poor workplace culture, specifically their manager.